 Other Major Accomplishments:

-- Fundraising led to naming and construction of new Engineering Student Design Center
+- Fundraising led to construction start date of Fall 2020 for new Engineering Student Design Center ($16 million in donations)

 - College achieved Bronze Level Award for the inaugural ASEE Diversity Recognition Program, including an exemplar status for best practice DEI programs

-- Led the development of a college strategic plan with a “bottom up” methodology following the process outlined in the book “Collaborative Strategic Planning in Higher Education”.
-Led the implementation plan with an ‘owner’ for each goal, an action plan with metrics, and a yearly progress update.
+- Led the development of the college strategic plan following the “bottom up” methodology outlined in the book “Collaborative Strategic Planning in Higher Education”.
+Led the implementation plan with an “owner” for each goal, an action plan with metrics, and a yearly progress update.